TheZoc/sub3dtool/README.md

 # Sub3dtool
-Convert subtitle to 3D (ASS Formar) to use with VLC or MPlayer
+Convert subtitle to 3D (ASS Format) to use with VLC or MPlayer

 This is a fork of the [original project](https://code.google.com/p/sub3dtool/), with fixes so it runs on Windows.